 Kara has been with the Christian County Prosecuting Attorney’s Office since December 2017.
 Kara graduated from American Military University with a B.S. in Legal Studies in 2016.
 Prior to working for the Christian County Prosecutor’s Office, Kara spent 10 years in the United States Air Force as a law enforcement officer.

 Kara’s responsibilities include inputting and organizing referrals from Christian County Law Enforcement Agencies, preparing discovery, and obtaining any necessary information for cases on the Assistant Prosecuting Attorneys’ dockets.
-Kara assists Senior Assistant Prosecuting Attorney Anna Bunch with the major crimes caseload.
+Kara assists Senior Assistant Prosecuting Attorney Sue Boresi with the major crimes caseload.
 She is also MULES certified through the Missouri State Highway Patrol.